 A balanced budget is a budget for which expenditures are equal to revenues.
 It occurs when the total sum of money a government collects in a year is equal to the amount it spends on goods and services.
-The 2016-2017 approved budget of the Beaufort County School District is not a balanced budget due to its projected additional revenue adding to fund balance for 2016-2017.
+The 2017-2018 approved budget of the Beaufort County School District is not a balanced budget due to a projected shortage of revenue which will require a use of fund balance for 2017-2018.